Metropolitan Borough of St Helens

 The Metropolitan Borough of St Helens is a local government district with borough status in Merseyside, North West England.
-The borough is named after its largest settlement, St Helens but also includes neighbouring towns and villages such as Earlestown, Rainhill, Eccleston, Clock Face, Haydock, Billinge, Rainford and Newton-le-Willows.
+The borough is named after its largest settlement, St Helens.
+It is one of the six boroughs of the Liverpool City Region.

-The Metropolitan Borough Council is made up of 48 councillors, three representing each of the 16 wards.
+Other towns and villages in St Helens include Earlestown, Rainhill, Eccleston, Clock Face, Haydock, Billinge, Garswood, Rainford and Newton-le-Willows.

 History

 The Metropolitan Borough was formed on 1 April 1974 as a merger of the former County Borough of St Helens, along with the urban districts of Haydock, Newton-le-Willows and Rainford, and parts of Billinge-and-Winstanley and Ashton-in-Makerfield urban districts, along with part of Whiston Rural District, all from the administrative county of Lancashire.

 Between 1974 and 1986 (when it was abolished), the borough council shared functions with Merseyside County Council.
 After abolition, the functions of this body were in part devolved to the boroughs and in part transferred to ad hoc agencies.